Kenigs-glitch/MediaBot/README.md

 1. Start a chat with your bot on Telegram
 2. Send the `/start` command
 3. Choose an option:
+   - **"Generate Image 🖼️"** - Create images from text prompts
-   - "Short Video 🎬" for single segment videos
+   - **"Short Video 🎬"** - Generate single segment videos from images
-   - "Long Video 🎥" for multi-segment videos
+   - **"Long Video 🎥"** - Generate multi-segment videos from images

-4. Follow the bot's prompts:
+#### Text-to-Image Generation
+1. Select "Generate Image 🖼️"
+2. Enter a detailed prompt describing the image you want to create
+3. The bot will automatically:
+   - Detect the optimal orientation (portrait/landscape) based on your prompt
+   - Generate a 720x1280 (portrait) or 1280x720 (landscape) image
+   - Send the generated image back to you

+#### Video Generation
+1. Select "Short Video 🎬" or "Long Video 🎥"
-   - Enter a text prompt describing the desired video
+2. Enter a text prompt describing the desired video
-   - Send an image or video (as photo/video or document)
+3. Send an image or video (as photo/video or document)
-   - For short videos: specify frames (2-125)
+4. For short videos: specify frames (2-125)
-   - For long videos: specify frames for each segment
+5. For long videos: specify frames for each segment
-5. Wait for the bot to process your request and send back the video
+6. Wait for the bot to process your request and send back the video

 ### Multi-Prompt Format